harvard-lil/website-static/app/_posts/2011-09-27-library-labthe-podcast-008-the-molecule-of-data.md

 ![](http://farm5.static.flickr.com/4019/4585779619_85ce3dd180_b.jpg)

-How can libraries use the power of metadata — those little molecules of information that help describe the greater work — to help users get more out of their search for resources?
+How can libraries use the power of metadata---those little molecules of information that help describe the greater work---to help users get more out of their search for resources?

 ![](http://farm5.static.flickr.com/4048/4272659880_26e6b1c9d8.jpg)

-[**Karen Coyle**](http://kcoyle.net/) — herself a librarian — has spent decades helping to build an understanding of the incredible new powers unleashed by the digitization of libraries.
+[**Karen Coyle**](http://kcoyle.net/)---herself a librarian---has spent decades helping to build an understanding of the incredible new powers unleashed by the digitization of libraries.
 She spoke with David Weinberger for this week's LibraryLab/ThePodcast.

 ---

 Subscribe to the RSS of the LibraryLab podcast [**here**](http://librarylab.law.harvard.edu/blog/category/podcast/) to stay updated on upcoming episodes!

 Subscribe to us in [**iTunesU**](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewPodcast?id=457060447)

 Creative Commons music courtesy of [**Brad Sucks**](http://www.bradsucks.net/albums/guess-whos-a-mess/) and photos courtesy of [**alapublishing**](http://www.flickr.com/photos/alapublishing/4272659880/sizes/m/in/photostream/) and [**rykneethling**](http://www.flickr.com/photos/rykneethling/4585779619/sizes/l/in/photostream/).